Are you itching to start homesteading today? If so, you're in good company.

 Canning or preserving food is a natural way to increase the longevity of certain foods without them spoiling or requiring refrigeration.
 And it's a good introduction to a basic homesteading skill.

-Before the mass shipping of produce, canning and preserving were how those of us in colder climates ensured we would have enough fruits, vegetables, and other out-of-season foods to last the winter.
+Before the mass shipping of produce, canning, preserving and dehydrating were how those of us in colder climates ensured we would have enough fruits, vegetables, and other out-of-season foods to last the winter.